stem-piano/stem-piano-g-main/documentation/firmware_downloading.md

 The problem with this option is that powering all 88 sensors requires using the external +5 volt power source.
 In this case, the USB is unusable.
 So, the Teensy cannot be reprogrammed.

-For sending firmware to the Teensy while also connected to the external +5 volt power input at J1, the Teensy manufacturer's website https://www.pjrc.com/ explains solutions to this problem.
-Summary:
+For sending firmware to the Teensy while also connected to the external +5 volt power input at J1, the Teensy manufacturer's website https://www.pjrc.com/ explains solutions to this problem https://www.pjrc.com/teensy/external_power.html

-(1) Cut the +5 volt circuit on the Teensy processor.

-(2) Create a special USB cable with the power wire cut.
-Keep track of this cable and always use it with *stem piano*.
+The recommended option is cutting the "5V" pad.

 ## Initial Download